waflawe/eXinakai/README-en.md

 If the encryption key is correct, you can perform the following actions with passwords:
 1. Creating passwords
-2. Read passwords and search by their notes
+2. Reading passwords and searching by their notes and collections
+3. updating a password's note or collection
-3. Deleting passwords
+4. Deleting passwords

 Also `eXinakai` has a convenient collection system for passwords.
 It allows you to collect a set of an unlimited number of passwords in one place, which allows you to better navigate the manager when there are not a few of them.
 Within the